 And also, the game only supports AMD graphics at launch:

-HITMAN for macOS will launch with support for AMD graphics cards only.
+HITMAN will launch with support for AMD graphics cards only.
 Feral hopes to announce more details regarding support for Nvidia and Intel graphics cards shortly.

 Hitman is available on the Humble Store for $59.99.

 Disclaimer: Some of the links above are affiliate links, which means that if you choose to make a purchase, I will earn a commission (this is how we pay the bills).
 This commission comes at no additional cost to you.

 Please understand that I only mention games because I believe they’re interesting, good, and/or fun.
 Never because I received a free copy or to earn a small commission.